WHY ALUMINIUM FIXED ASSET LABELS

 The importance, however, lies in the durability and longevity of the asset label to remain on the asset to ensure that the asset can be identified and tracked throughout its life cycle.
 Aluminium asset labels are by far the most durable out of the fixed options from plastic labels to RFID tags.

 ALUMINIUM TAGS FOR A NUMBER OF TRACKING SOLUTIONS

 The high-definition print quality permits the inclusion of company logos and descriptive text on a label in single or multi-colour, even on a small label, resulting in a barcode which is attractive and ideal for scanning equipment.
 The high-quality adhesive may pre-applied to the rear of the barcode labels when required by customers, with two types being available.

 The cheaper of the adhesives permits “peel off and stick” application, while the more expensive one requires activation with industrial acetone prior to application.
 If the activation process and subsequent application are carried out correctly, this adhesive ensures that the barcode cannot be removed from the surface to which it is adhering without either destroying the label itself or the underlying surface.
 The durability of the anodised aluminium surface, together with the high-quality adhesive, ensures that a label remains legible and attached to an asset for its useful life.

 HOW DOES THE ACETONE ADHESIVE WORK & TIPS

-- To start, ensure that the surface on which the tag is to be placed is clean.
-To degrease the surface use IPA (ISOPROPYL ALCOHOL) (available from the local chemist).
+To start, ensure that the surface on which the tag is to be placed is clean.
+To decrease the surface use IPA (ISOPROPYL ALCOHOL) (available from the local chemist).

 - Fixed asset Labelling